awslabs/ec2-spot-workshops/content/ecs-deep-learning-workshop/finish.md

 ## Finished!

-Congratulations on completing the lab...*or at least giving it a good go!* This is the workshop's permananent home, so feel free to revisit as often as you'd like.
+Congratulations on completing the lab...*or at least giving it a good go!* This is the workshop's permanent home, so feel free to revisit as often as you'd like.
 In typical Amazon fashion, we'll be listening to your feedback and iterating to make it better.
 If you have feedback, we're all ears!
 Make sure you clean up after the workshop, so you don't have any unexpected charges on your next monthly bill.

 ## Workshop Cleanup